classicimageviewer/ClassicImageViewer/README.md

 # ClassicImageViewer

-ClassicImageViewer is a simple and fast image viewer for Linux with some editing features.
+ClassicImageViewer is a simple and fast image viewer for Linux, BSDs and MacOS with some editing features.

 ![ClassicImageViewer](./misc/screenshot.png?raw=true "ClassicImageViewer")